RanolP/Iocaste/README.md

 - [ ] Produce C++ codes from Iocaste codes
 - [ ] Run Iocaste on Jupyter Notebook (make sense because Iocaste is a retrograde irregular satellite of Jupiter)

+## Designs

+- Fast as C++
+- Powerful Utilities for
+  - String algorithms, regex
+  - biginteger (with fft for multiplication support)/bigdecimal on the fly
+  - Geometric operations